nklau/nklau.github.io/README.md

 ## Hello world! 👋

-My name is Natalie Lau, and I'm a computer science student at Loyola Marymount University with an interest in systems architecture and embedded systems.
+My name is Natalie Lau, and I'm a computer science student at Loyola Marymount University with an interest in language design/semantics and game development.

 ***